fireproofsocks/zendesk-jwt-sso/README.md

 ## Enabling SSO

-To get or create your Zendesk API key, *you must be an administrator of your Zendesk account.*  If you are not an administrator, you will need to provide an administrator the details above (login URL, etc.) to read theses setup instructions and to provide to you the following details:
+> To get or create your Zendesk API key, *you must be an administrator of your Zendesk account.*  If you are not an administrator, you will need to provide an administrator the details above (login URL, etc.).
+They can read these setup instructions and to provide to you the sub-domain and the shared secret to use.

 Log into your Zendesk account at its URL, e.g. `https://your-company-name.zendesk.com/login`